 "You know the difference between you and me?
 I make this look good."

-The Reveal at the end of the film (even if it was Jossed at the end of the second) that the entire Milky Way galaxy was, just like The Galaxy, a marble.
+- The Reveal at the end of the film that the entire Milky Way galaxy was, just like The Galaxy, a marble.
 In this case, one of many in an alien's collection.

 - The tow truck driver was particularly ballsy when he faced "Edgar".

 "Edgar": Hey, this is my truck!Tow Truck Driver: Yeah, and make sure you tell 'em that at the impound!("Edgar" goes into the truck and grabs his shotgun)Tow Truck Driver: (revealing his own pistol) Please...

 - Agent J starts the sequel off with a bang: wrestling a giant alien worm through the subway.